rc-ctream/app-translator/TASK.md

    - When the speaker makes a **natural pause** (end of utterance), the transcription is finalized as a segment.

 2. **Translation (AI API)**
-   - Each finalized segment is sent to a **real translation API** (DeepL, Google Translate API, or OpenAI).
+   - Each finalized segment is sent to a **real translation API** (DeepL, Google Translate API,OpenAI or some of individual choice).
    - Only finalized segments should be translated (not the interim words).
    - The translation is displayed directly under the original text.